 \section{Experiment Settings}

 STEU and STEM are in English.
-In Experiment 2 and 3, we include demographics such as age (25-34 years old, 35-64 years old and 65 + years old), gender (male, female or non-binary), religions (non-religious, Muslim or christian), and race (Asian, Black and White).
-We have tested 2520 questions in experiment 1, 3402 question in experiment 2 and 3564 in experiment 3.
+We include demographics such as age (25-34 years old, 35-64 years old, and 65 + years old), gender (male, female or non-binary), religions (non-religious, Muslim or christian), and race (Asian, Black and White).
+We have tested 2520 questions in the emotional understanding experiment, 3402 questions in the emotional understanding with demographics experiment and 3564 in the emotional management with demographics experiment.